-So, you want a Cricut Explore.
+So, you want to buy a Cricut.
 But, you’re looking online and there are so many options!
-They all look the same, but they have different names like Air, One, and Air 2.
+They all look the same, but they have different names like Air, One, Air 2 and Maker.
 What’s the difference between all these machines, and which machine is the best option?

 This post contains affiliate links for your convenience.
 For more information, see my disclosures here.

-Let’s first talk about the features of the Cricut Explore that ALL of the machines have in common.
+Let’s first talk about the features of the Cricut Explore and Cricut Maker that ALL of the machines have in common.
 No matter which machine you decide on, they all have the ability to do the following:

 Cut, Write, and Score

 All machines have the ability to Cut, Write, and Score.
 The difference is that some machines do this all in one step, while others do this in two steps.
 We will get into that later.
-The main idea is that all Cricut Explores allow you to Cut out projects and Write on them or Score them.
+The main idea is that all Cricut Explores and the Cricut Maker allow you to Cut out projects and Write on them or Score them.

 Cut Many Different Materials

 All machines allow you to cut a variety of different materials.
-That’s because every machine comes with a Smart Dial.
-The dial is used to select the material you are cutting so the Cricut can determine the speed and pressure for cutting.
-The Smart Dial also has a custom setting, which allows you to choose from a variety of different materials that aren’t shown on the dial.
+On the Cricut Explore machines, there is a Smart Dial where you can select the material that you want to cut.
+There is also a custom setting, which allows you to choose from a variety of different materials on your computer to cut.